prechelt/typecheck-decorator/README.md

 problem.
 Do not use a named tuple for an annotation, though, because its names will be ignored, which is confusing and error-prone.
+You can use a namedtuple type as an annotation without problems.

 4.4 Dictionaries as annotations